Approved December 4, 2019

 A transcript will not be issued for any student until the Business Office has reported satisfactory financial status.

 The transcript is an official unabridged and certified list of courses taken by a student in Reed College, showing the identification of the student, the units of credit, and final grades for all courses.
 It includes the definitions of the various grades.

 III.I.
 Mid-Year Credit

-If the student who did not receive semester credit in a year course later completes the second semester of this year course in a different academic year (but with the same instructor) the grade of W will then be changed to agree with the final grade recorded for the course, since grades in year courses are cumulative.
+If the student who passed the first half but did not receive semester credit in a year course later completes the second semester of the course in a different academic year (but with the same instructor) the grade of W will then be changed to agree with the final grade recorded for the course, since grades in year courses are cumulative.

-In cases falling under No. 2 or 3 above, where the second semester of a year course is finally passed in a different year, but where two different instructors are involved, each semester will be graded separately by the two instructors.
+In cases falling under c or d above, where the second semester of a year course is finally passed in a different year, but where two different instructors are involved, each semester will be graded separately by the two instructors.
 (See also V-F, Grade Point Average when a course is repeated.)

 Chapter IV - Curriculum, Approval of Courses, and Graduation Requirements